bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 ---
-authors: [Georg Makowski]
 title: Resource Organization
 description: How to provide files for your content
 subtitle: false
-date: 2022-09-11T14:58:46+02:00
+date: 2022-09-11 14:58:46+02:00
 weight: 45
+authors:
+- Georg Makowski
+categories:
+- getting started
+tags:
+- resources
+- image
+- workflow
 menu:
   doc:
     name: Resources
     parent: workflow
     pre: photo_library
 resources:
 - src: alexander-grey-tn57JI3CewI-unsplash.jpg
   name: files
   params:
     alt: A pile of files
     ratio: 1.5
     zoom: 1.75
     caption: This is the same image as the featured one.
 But the image has been cropped to the ratio of 3:2 and zoomed in with a factor of 1.75.
-categories: [getting started]
-tags: [resources, image, workflow]
 ---

 This theme processes resources (like images) from all kinds of places: Local, global, or remote.
 Associated parameters to specify processing and layout options always need to be set locally.